-Participate in class discussion.
-In addition to participating in the weekly in-class discussion of the material, this participation involves two additional things for master's students and three additional things for doctoral students:
+1) In-Class Participation: The course is run as a seminar and students are expected to contribute to in-class discussion of the material.
+In addition to participating in the weekly in-class discussion, participation involves two additional things for master's students and three additional things for doctoral students:

-Notes: To write an interpretation rather than summary, you may find the technique of Free Writing useful (please see the Free Writing section of this syllabus).
-To write a good multiple choice question, please see the Tips for Writing Good Multiple Choice Questions section of this syllabus.
+NOTE: To write an interpretation rather than summary, you may find the technique of Free Writing useful (see the Free Writing section of this syllabus, and see Blackboard for live links about Free Writing).

-b) In-class Research Presentation on one of the following (sign-up sheets are circulated the first day of class) (master's and doctoral).
-Due: see sign up sheet for your due date i) Organization Presentation: research and prepare a 1-page summary handout (bring enough copies for the instructor and all students) and make a maximum 10-minute in-class presentation on a professional organization in which planners traditionally have been active.
+- b) In-class Research Presentation on one of the following (sign-up sheets are circulated the first day of class and then posted to Blackboard) (master's and doctoral).
+Due: see sign up sheet for your due date - i) Organization Presentation: Research and prepare a 1-page summary handout (bring enough copies for the instructor and all students) and make a maximum 10-minute in-class presentation on a professional organization in which planners traditionally have been active.
 In your presentation, you should use the classroom web access to visit the organization's website, and provide details about such things as (but not limited to): mission and purpose; history; board membership; publications including content and types of issues covered; meetings and conferences; dues and membership; chapters or divisions; services to planners or the profession; special services for students; awards, scholarships, funding; relevance to planners; etc. Some of this information may not be available on the organization's website, so don't wait until the last minute to prepare your presentation; do allow yourself time to contact the organization, or visit the library, to obtain additional information or materials.
 You must rehearse your presentation ahead of time (do not waste class time by navigating the website for the first or second time during your presentation).